burner1024/zabbix-unsupported-items/README.md

 4. Import the template, assign in to your Zabbix server host.

+###Example notification
-Example notification (you have to include item.lastvalue in alert body, as desribed later):
+(You have to include item.lastvalue in alert body, as desribed later):

 ```
 Zabbix triggers in unknown state found: PROBLEM